Table of Contents

-The first Docker build images
+The first images built with Docker

 To create a directory and a Dockerfile, the sample as below: